sunilabrahamindia/sunilabraham/tsap/pages-json-documentation.md

 Limitations:

 - Automatic regeneration currently applies only to the official GitHub repository workflow.
 Users maintaining local copies of the repository may still generate the index manually if required.
+When used with GitHub Pages' "Deploy from branch" publishing model, the automated commit may also result in a cancelled Pages deployment before the final deployment completes successfully.
+This is a GitHub Pages behaviour rather than a limitation of the generation script itself (see [this issue](https://github.com/sunilabrahamindia/sunilabraham/issues/24))
 - Only pages containing a `created` field are included.
 - Metadata quality depends upon front matter quality.